LucyParsonsCenter/Beauvoir/README.md

 ##Installing and running it

-If you want to do some dev work, check out [the guide](docs/DEVELOPMENT.md).
+If you want to do some dev work, check out [the guide](docs/DEVELOPMENT.md) and the ever-growing [TODO](docs/TODO.md).
 If you're interested in deploying the app then the Vagrantfile here is a good guide.
 There's some handy stuff in the [beauvoir-utils](https://github.com/aliceriot/beauvoir-utils) repo as well.